-There’s no doubt about it – Americans just seem to accumulate “stuff,” and our lifestyles create a lot of waste.
-Those facts are never more evident than when you’re packing and unpacking for a move.
-This year, more than 43 million Americans will pack up their households and move.
-If you’re among them, remember to watch out for Mother Earth in the process by considering these environment-friendly moving tips.
+There’s no doubt about it – our lifestyles tend to create a lot of waste.
+And that fact is never more evident than when you’re packing and unpacking for a move.
+Do Mother Earth a favor next time you move and consider these environmentally-friendly moving tips.

 Green tip – pack with a green thumb